 The first day of the annual Moslem feast of Al Adha was celebrated on the Egyptian desert battle front on January 3rd.

-The first day of the annual Moslem feast of Al Adha was celebrated on the Egyptian desert battle front on January 3rd.
+Background: The first day of the annual Moslem feast of Al Adha was celebrated on the Egyptian desert battle front on January 3rd.
 Moslem priests were summoned to commemorate Egyptian soldiers who had died and on the West Bank near Ismailia, soldiers spent the day praying and visiting the graves of their comrades.

 The Egyptian Commander of the Qantara sector of Egyptian-controlled sinai, Brigadier General Adbel Qawi Ezzat, gave a press conference for newsmen at his headquarters near Qantara.
 He reviewed the campaign, and took the newsmen on a tour, which included a visit to a former israeli strong-point on the Canal, and tank which he had been used by the Israeli commander of the sector.